ITA Airways: 2023

 On 19 January 2023, Lufthansa Group submitted a bid to the Italian Government to begin acquiring a minority share in the airline, to purchase the remaining shares over an extended period and have the airline join the larger Lufthansa Group.
 On 27 January 2023, the Italian government and Lufthansa signed a letter of intent over the sale of a minority stake, paving the way for exclusive negotiations with the German aviation group.
 On 25 May 2023 Lufthansa Group reached an agreement on the acquisition of a 41% stake in ITA Airways.

 2024

 The acquisition by Lufthansa Group received approval from the European Commission on 3 July 2024.

 2025

 On 17 January, Lufthansa Group acquired 41% of ITA, making ITA Airways the fifth network airline of the Lufthansa Group, alongside Lufthansa, Swiss, Austrian and Brussels Airlines.
 Between 2025 and 2029, there is the option for Lufthansa Group to acquire an additional 49% of ITA, and a further option to acquire the remaining 10% after 2029, making ITA a wholly-owned subsidiary.

 On 3 February, Lufthansa Group and SkyTeam announced that ITA Airways had left the airline alliance.
-Following a transitional period, ITA will join Star Alliance in first half of 2026.
+Following a transitional period, ITA would join Star Alliance in the first half of 2026.